(1)

 e.

 Consultation/referral.
-A specialty consultation may be
+A specialty consultation, including

-to, a physician with expertise in addiction medicine or substance abuse
+with a physician with expertise in addiction medicine or substance abuse

 f.